 - Keep the inside and outside of your home well lit so children can get around safely.

-- Wipe up spills promptly
+- Wipe up spills promptly.

-- Use a non-slip mat in the tub
+- Use a non-slip mat in the tub.

-- Prevent falls from window by:
+- Prevent falls from windows by:

 - Placing furniture away from windows.

-- Locking windows and balcony doors above the first floor.
+- Locking windows and balcony doors.

 - Using window guards to prevent window opening more than 10cm (4inch).
+Window screens do not prevent children from falling out.

 Outdoors: